+President of the British-based Arab Lawyers Association, Sabah al-Mukhtar, shared his prognosis on how the situation in Libya might unfold in the very near future.
 “I think Gaddafi will disappear from the scene in the next couple of days, probably, a little longer.
 I think it will end up in bloodshed, he is going to kill more people and then he will follow Hitler or Mussolini type of thing: either he is hung or he will commit suicide,” he said.
 “He will go down fighting because he is a stubborn man.
 He does not care about the price the people are paying.
 I think he will definitely go but it is the people who are going to stay there whom we will have to deal with in the future.”

+According to author and journalist Afshin Rattansi, western countries are backing not so much democracy in Libya, but rather their own political interests.
 “The western powers are not interested in democracy in Libya.
 What they are interested in now is the oil,” he said.
 “What we now know is that so many banks are involved in the Libyan government, so many oil companies.
 They will be working with US forces with other elements of European Union forces and what we must not allow, as Fidel Castro said quite early on in this saga of Libya, the recent events, we must not allow a NATO invasion of Libya.”